kawansoft/aceql-http-client-jdbc-driver/README.md

 # Using the AceQL Java Client SDK

-We will use the same `kawansoft_example` database for all our code samples.
+We will use the same `sampledb` database for all our code samples.

-The schema is available here: [kawansoft_example.txt](http://www.aceql.com/rest/soft/4.0/src/kawansoft_example.txt).
+The schema is available here: [sampledb.txt](http://www.aceql.com/rest/soft/5.0.1/src/sampledb.txt).

 ## Connection creation